-Share-based compensation expense is recognized based on grant-date fair value on a straight-line basis over the requisite service period of the awards, adjusted for estimated forfeitures.
-Forfeiture assumptions are evaluated on a quarterly basis and updated as necessary.
-The awards generally vest ratably over a five-year vesting period, beginning on the date of grant.
-Certain awards vest upon a combination of both (1) pro-rata annual time vesting over five years and (2) qualifying retirement (as defined in the award agreements).
+Share-based compensation expense is recognized based on grant-date fair value on a straight-line basis over the requisite service period of the awards.
+As of January 1, 2016, the Company's accounting policy is to record the impact of forfeitures when they occur.
+The awards generally vest ratably over a five-year period from the date of grant.
+Certain awards vest upon the satisfaction of both (1) pro-rata annual time vesting over five years and (2) qualifying retirement (as defined in the award agreements).